autogluon/autogluon/examples/automm/Kaggle-Pawpularity/README.md

 ### 1.1 Get AluoGluon in Kaggle

+You can download [AutoGluon](https://github.com/awslabs/autogluon) and use the tools to train your own model locally.
+For using AutoGluon in kaggle submission, it should be uploaded to kaggle as a dataset.
+You can create a new dataset called "auotgluon" in kaggle.
+After that, finding AutoGluon at the installation path and upload it into the dataset.
-You can upload the installed AutoGluon to kaggle as a dataset and import the dataset into codes.
-In this way, autogluon is introduced without network support in submission.
+In this way, AutoGluon is introduced without network support in submission.
 Through the code follow, you can import AutoGluon in your work.

     import sys